EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 ## 14. Re-config failure
 - If the `evernode config` command failed in any reconfiguration, retry executing it again.
 - If retry doesn't help change the value back to the original using the `evernode config` and change back to the new value again using the same command.

+## 15. Handling Reputation Assessment Observations

+### a.
+Issues with Reputation Sending Every Other Hour.
+- Typically, a host that registers for a reputation assessment sends the reputation scores at the end of the assessment period.
+- If the host is part of a "bad universe" (a group of underperforming hosts), the reputation contract may fail to execute correctly or reach consensus.
+- As a result, the host may be unable to send scores for that assessment round.
+- This will cause the Evernode Reputation Hook to reject the transaction, even if the host was registered for that period.
+- Consequently, the host will not be registered for the next period, causing it to miss that assessment as well.
+- As the universe assignment is an random process, we do not have a control over that, however the model always try to omit mal functioning nodes.

+### b.
+Continuous Failures in Sending Reputation.
+- Continuous failures can occur due to insufficient XAH balance in your reputation account, preventing the invocation of the Evernode Reputation Account.
+- Ensure that your reputation account is adequately funded to avoid this issue.

+### c.
+No Relevant Instance Acquisition.
+- Insufficient EVR balance in your reputation account can prevent the purchase of an instance of your host machine necessary for deploying the reputation contract.
+- Ensure that your reputation account is sufficiently funded.
+- Additionally, if your host account has not offered leases for minted lease tokens, it will be considered inactive.
+The reputation service cannot acquire an instance without available offers at that time.
+Ensure that you create offers for your lease tokens using the `evernode offerlease` command.